annedoesstuff/pharmacy-app-showcase/README.md

 This repo shows my main contributions to a pharmacy management and Point-of-Sale system, developed as part of a university group project.
 The app has inventory management, a checkout process with prescription handling, backorder management, a lab for making new medication and various reporting functionalities.

+## Project Context

+This project was a collaborative effort developed by a team of four students for a university course.
+My teammates were Anton L., Hamza B., and Eqbal A. (BEST TEAM EVER YEAAAHHH <3).
+The full source code is sadly hosted in a private university repository.

+---

 ## Screenshots

 | Dashboard Overview | Checkout Interface |